Menu

 Why do we study Science?

 Science helps our understanding of the world around us.
 Everything we know about our natural world and beyond - from the Earth’s rotation, to how plants grow, to chemical reactions is the result of scientific research and experimentation.
-Scientific advancement has resulted in human progress throughout history and continues to shape our world and lives today.
+Scientific advancement has resulted in human progress throughout history, and continues to shape our world and lives today.
 Science permeates all aspects of our lives and is vital in many jobs - from hairdressers understanding colour and chemical treatments to electricians wiring our homes safely.
 By studying science, pupils learn principles which provide them with the bedrock on which to base new enquiry, investigation and research which will shape the next wave of development and progress in our world.

 The National Curriculum states:

-A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physic.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Through their study of the Opossum Science curriculum, we intend that pupils will: